mzivic7/endcord/README.md

 `[subcommand/group]` is either single subcommand or subcommand group, and is optional.
 Subcommand group must be followed by `[subcommand_after_group]`, which is subcommand selected from this group.
 `[option_value]` can be put in `""`, useful when it has spaces in the value.
 Options are sometimes not required.
-If option is of type "attachment", it can be left without value, but attachemnt must be provided (with `Ctrl+U`) before sending the command.
+If option is of type "attachment", it can be left without value, but attachment must be provided (with `Ctrl+U`) before sending the command.
 If `skip_app_command_assist = True` in config, then all app commands are shown in initial assist after `/`.
 Then, inserting command will also insert bot_name.

 ### Emoji